-Montana does have fines for late payments and noncompliance (as most states do), so if you’re concerned about doing it right, consider using a payroll software like Gusto.
+Montana does have fines for late payments and noncompliance (as most states do), so if you’re concerned about doing it right, consider using a payroll software like QuickBooks Payroll.
 It pays and files payroll taxes on time or it will cover any fines you incur.
 Direct deposit is complementary, and you can offer select benefits.
-Sign up for a free 30-day trial.
+Sign up today and get 50% off for 3 months.

 Step-by-Step Guide to Running Payroll in Montana

 Step 1: Set up your business as an employer.
 At the federal level, you need to apply for an Employer ID Number (EIN) and create an account in the Electronic Federal Tax Payment System (EFTPS).

 Step 2: Register with the Montana Department of Revenue.
 You need your EIN, the dates your employees started working in Montana, and some general contact information, along with legal business and trade names or Doing Business As (DBA).
 Once approved, you can sign up for a TransAction Portal (TAP) account.
 You must also register for an employer account number through the Montana Unemployment Insurance Division’s website.

 Step 3: Set up your payroll process.
 Montana has few rules about pay frequency, so you can set the best schedule for your business and workers.
 Semimonthly is the standard.
 You’ll also need to decide how you’ll pay employees—direct deposit is most convenient, but check and cash payments are acceptable as well.

 Step 4: Collect employee payroll forms.
 Collecting payroll forms is easiest if you do it during onboarding.
 Forms include the W-4, I-9, and direct deposit authorization.
 For Montana, you need Form MW-4.